How can I use custom linting with Inso CLI?

 A new Flights Service 0.1.0 document is created.

 The custom ruleset overrides the default one.
-If you want to create a completely new ruleset, you can simply add your rules in the file using the Spectral syntax.
-If you want to extend an existing ruleset, specify the ruleset with the extend
+To create a new ruleset, add your rules in the file using the Spectral syntax.
+If you want to extend an existing ruleset, specify the ruleset with the extends property.

-For example, if you want to extend the default Spectral OpenAPI ruleset to add a warning when tags don’t have a description, you can add the following content to .spectral.yaml
+For example, to extend the default Spectral OpenAPI ruleset to add a warning when tags don’t have a description, add the following content to your ruleset file:

 extends: spectral:oas